 Go to this site to watch an animation of random sampling and genetic drift in action.

 Natural events, such as an earthquake disaster that kills—at random—a large portion of the population, can magnify genetic drift.
-Known as the bottleneck effect, it results in suddenly wiping out a large portion of the genome (Figure 19.5).
+Known as the bottleneck effect, it results in suddenly wiping out a large portion of the gene pool (Figure 19.5).
 At once, the survivors' genetic structure becomes the entire population's genetic structure, which may be very different from the pre-disaster population.